 - Technical Assistance and Training—Addressing the needs of LGBTQ youth of color; culturally appropriate and inclusive programming and services; safe spaces; and youth-adult partnerships, among others.

-- Seed grants—Providing community-based organizations with an opportunity to create and implement a project that addresses homophobia and meets the sexual health needs of GLBTQ youth of color in the agency and in the community at large.
+- Seed grants—Providing community-based organizations with an opportunity to create and implement a project that addresses homophobia and meets the sexual health needs of LGBTQ youth of color in the agency and in the community at large.

-- Ambiente Joven (www.ambientejoven.org)—A Spanish-language site for Latino young men who have sex with men(YMSM) and Latino/a GLBTQ youth in which peer educators provide other youth with culturally relevant information and support on sexual health issues.
+- Ambiente Joven (www.ambientejoven.org)—A Spanish-language site for Latino young men who have sex with men(YMSM) and Latino/a LGBTQ youth in which peer educators provide other youth with culturally relevant information and support on sexual health issues.

 Advocates for Youth